Last Updated on

 If you’ve got a website, you know that at some point someone will attempt to hack it.
 This post is about minimising the risk and protecting your website.
 Whilst hackers will continue to devise methods to infiltrate blogs and websites, it doesn’t mean we can make it as hard as possible for them to do so.

-#1 Remove the telltale signs that give hackers a clue about my site including:
+#1 Remove telltale signs that give hackers a clue about your site

 - The WordPress version from the website’s header – don’t tell people what version of WordPress you are running, especially if your version isn’t up to date.